Level 1 – Foundation Phase

 2. Step-Back Toe Taps

-• Step one foot back and tap the floor, alternate sides
+• Step one foot back and tap the floor, alternate sides, controlled steps

 Option: Smaller steps for balance